abdelrhmansaleh96/ID_Extraction/README.md

 # Egyptian ID Card Recognition System 💳

-A Python-based application to detect and process Egyptian ID cards using YOLO and EasyOCR.
+A Python-based application to detect and process Egyptian ID cards using YOLO and EasyOCR , Also Recognize the fake ID , any fake thing in the id like picture , first , last name

 ---